 In 1974, the Security Officers employed by the Department of Mental Hygiene and assigned to work at the then 11 State Hospitals were re-classified to that of Hospital Police Officers.
 In 1982 the Department of Developmental Services was created, and their facilities were designated as Developmental Centers.
 These police officers received their police authority under the California Penal Code Section 830.4.
 This section has since been modified and is now 830.38 P.C.

-Organized in 1980 in accordance with the start of State Employees Collective Bargaining under Governor Jerry Brown, our association represents the uniformed police officers employed by the Department of Developmental Services and the Department of State Hospitals (Hospital Police Officer), formerly the Department of Mental Health.
+Organized in 1980 in accordance with the start of State Employees Collective Bargaining under Governor Jerry Brown, the Hospital Police Association of California represents the uniformed police officers employed by the Department of Developmental Services (Peace Officer I) and the Department of State Hospitals (Hospital Police Officer), formerly the Department of Mental Health.
 The Department of Mental Health subsequently transitioned to the Department of State Hospitals in 2012.

 *Protecting those who protect you.*